compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

    means that it is automatically set.
 It corresponds to the `map_cell` parameter of the `uv_map` command.

+* `redu%uv_restore`: A boolean to toggle the "restore" of the clean image/cubes from UV data and clean components.
+If `.true.`, the restore will be performed.
+Default is `.false.`.

 * `redu%primary_beam_correction`: A boolean to toggle the primary beam correction.
 If `.true.`, primary beam correction will be applied.
 Default is `.true.`.